MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/bookings-app-admin.md

 description: Microsoft Teams Virtual Consults app pilot
 ---

-# Microsoft Teams Bookings app and virtual visits
+# Bookings app and virtual visits in Microsoft Teams

 The Bookings app in Microsoft Teams offers a simple way to schedule in-person and virtual appointments, such as healthcare visits, financial consultations, interviews, customer support, education office hours, and much more.